azurecitadel/azurecitadel.github.io/workshops/terraform/lab8.md

 If you have **insufficient directory permissions** then skip to the [main AKS module](#main-aks-module).

-## Add the additional API permissions to your Terraform Service Principal
+## Add the additional API permissions to your Terraform service principal

 The [advanced configuration section](../lab5#advanced-service-principal-configuration) of Lab 5 explains both custom RBAC roles in ARM, and adding additional API permissions to the service principal's app registration.